-Cornish Blue Cheese is a farmhouse blue cheese made from pasteurized milk from a herd of 140 Friesian cows.
-It has a mild, sweet taste like European blue cheeses as opposed to Stilton, and is meant to be eaten as a relatively young blue cheese.
+Cornish Blue Cheese is a farmhouse blue cheese made from pasteurized milk from Friesian cows.
+It has a mild, sweet taste like European blue cheeses (as opposed to Stilton), and is meant to be eaten as a relatively young blue cheese.

-Vegetarian rennet and starter culture are added to the milk.
+Vegetarian rennet and mould starter culture are added to the milk.
 The resultant curd is cut, then shaped by hand and salted.
-The shaped cheeses are pierced with stainless steel rods to allow air in for the mould and are aged 12 to 14 weeks.
+The shaped cheeses are pierced with stainless steel rods to allow air in for the mould to develop and are aged 12 to 14 weeks.

-In stores Cornish Blue Cheese is sold in 3 oz (100 g) wedges.
+In stores, Cornish Blue Cheese is sold in 100 g (≈3 oz) wedges.

-Cornish Blue Cheese is made by Philip and Carol Sansfield, who call their company the “Cornish Cheese Company”, at Knowle Farm in Upton Cross on Bodmin Moor near Liskeard, Cornwall.
+Cornish Blue Cheese is made by Philip and Carol Stansfield, who call their company the “Cornish Cheese Company”, at Knowle Farm in Upton Cross on Bodmin Moor near Liskeard, Cornwall.

 They started making Cornish Blue Cheese in 2001.